Intimate classes taught by outstanding faculty...

 - Courses and Instruction: In 2013 the Seminar offered eleven courses in British literature, politics, law, history, and architecture, and is set to offer a similar array in 2014.
 Courses employ the Oxford tutorial system, in which students meet regularly with their instructors (tutors) in small groups (capped at 8), and also enjoy intensive one-on-one sessions with tutors as well.

 - The Tutorial system: what does it feel like?
 Imagine learning about Shakespeare, the American Revolution, or Jane Austen while sitting around a table with your seven classmates (no more!) and your professor.
 All are on equal ground, all are here to learn and to teach one another.
 The tutor, a renowned Oxford professor, leads discussion, sometimes giving lectures, but most often just serving as an intellectual guide.
 The work is never impossible, but it is demanding.
 Given the intimacy of the tutorial, you must come to class prepared to participate actively and provide thoughtful insights.
 This mode of learning does not depend on a brilliant mind regurgitating facts, but rather that same mind guiding eight others through their own discoveries.
 Add to this the backdrop of the lush Trinity lawns and the picturesque chamber in which you sit, and you have a profound, once-in-a-lifetime experience that is intellectually, academically and personally stimulating.
 There is nothing else like it.
+In sum, the Seminar offers its students an opportunity not just to dwell among academic treasures, but also to study and learn at a university that has been educating students since the Middle Ages.
+The Seminar invites its students to participate in a great academic tradition that has, for many former Seminar students, profoundly enriched their lives.

 - Faculty: Seminar tutors are all experienced scholars either currently teaching at Oxford University or with experience teaching there in the past.
 All have worked with American students for years, and are highly skilled at translating the rigors of the Oxford experience into an idiom that Americans can quickly understand.
 Better still, they all love to teach Seminar students.
 What more could you ask?